wingfeng/idx-gorm/README.md

 ## Usage

-you can find the example in [IDX-OAuth2 gorm example](https://github.com/wingfeng/idx-oauth2/example/gorm) main.go
+you can find the example in [IDX-OAuth2 gorm example](https://github.com/wingfeng/idx-oauth2) ./example/gorm/main.go